Thank you to everyone who participated in community engagement activities last year to provide feedback on the proposed Local Law.

 Council has a legislative obligation under the Local Government Act 2020 to review its Local Law every 10 years to ensure it continues to meet the needs of the community and addresses any new or emerging issues.

 The current Local Law is set to expire in April 2025 and will not be valid or enforceable after this date.
-A new Local Law needs to be developed and will be known as the Community Local Law 2025.
+A new Local Law has been developed and will be known as the Community Local Law 2025.

 View the Community Impact Statement to learn more about the proposed Local Law and understand the changes that Council is proposing.